Optimal control problems governed by time-fractional diffusion equations with control constraint: Some auxiliary results on fractional derivatives

 \end{proposition} \begin{proof} Take any $t_0, t\in [0, T]$.
 Let $t>t_0$.
 Then we have Hence This implies that Let $t<t_0$.
-Then we write Therefore, we have This implies that Consequently, $I_{0+}^\alpha \phi$ is Holder continuous with order $\alpha$. for all $t\in [0, T]$.
+Then we write Therefore, we have which implies that Consequently, $I_{0+}^\alpha \phi$ is H\"{o}lder continuous with order $\alpha$.
+Also, for all $t\in [0, T]$.
 Hence \eqref{Estim-key1} is obtained.
 The proof of the proposition is completed. \end{proof}

 Let $J=[0, T]$ and $g:J\to X$ be a $X-$valued function.
 We consider the equation of finding $y\in C(J, X)$ such that

 \begin{proposition} Suppose that $g\in L^1(J, X)$ and $y\in C(J, X)$.
 Then $y$ is a solution of equation \eqref{AbstractEq1} if and only if $y$ is a solution of the following integral equation